 The contractor will require access to Government information and/or access to Government contracted systems.
-For the purpose of this Section C.3.9.5.8, "Government Information" is defined as all-information provided by Government Clients pursuant to their use of the contractor's Operational Support Systems (OSS) as defined in the System Security Plan (SSP) Portal that is within the Security Assessment and Authorization scope.
-All contractor personnel with access to the contractor's OSS as defined in the System Security Plan (SSP) Portal that is within the Security Assessment and Authorization scope must successfully complete a background investigation (at no additional cost to the Government as identified in C.3.3.2.2 8 ID 2) in accordance with Homeland Security Presidential Directive-12 (HSPD-12), Office of Management and Budget (OMB) guidance M-05-24, M-11-11 and as specified in GSA CIO Order 2100.16 and GSA Directive 9732.1D Suitability and Personnel Security for background investigations to provide services under this contract.
+For the purpose of this Section C.3.9.5.8, "Government Information" is defined as information provided by Government Clients pursuant to their use of the contractor's Operational Support Systems (OSS) as defined in the System Security Plan (SSP) that is within the Security Assessment and Authorization scope.
+All contractor personnel with access to the contractor's OSS as defined in the System Security Plan (SSP) that is within the Security Assessment and Authorization scope must successfully complete a background investigation in accordance with Homeland Security Presidential Directive-12 (HSPD-12), Office of Management and Budget (OMB) guidance M-05-24, M-11-11 and as specified in GSA CIO Order 2100.11 and GSA Directive 9732.1D Suitability and Personnel Security for background investigations to provide services under this contract.
 These background investigations will be funded and processed by GSA.
 The respective Networx CO/COR/Program Management staff will initiate and coordinate the appropriate background investigation process.